jesusmartinez-garcia/2020-01-21-colchester-workshop/index.md

 to meet us and each other, and learn about GAP development and algorithmic group theory in a relaxed and friendly atmosphere.

+To support these aims, we would like to include a small number of talks about computing with permutation groups in GAP.
+If there is a particular topic in this area that you would like to hear a talk about, then please include details in the comment box at registration.
+If you would be interested in contributing such a talk, then please include your proposed title.

 More detailed information can be found on [the program page]({{ site.baseurl }}/program).

 ## Registering and visiting